-In July 1914, the first Atchison Hospital facility was opened and the first patient was admitted.
+In July 1914, the first hospital facility in Atchison was opened and the first patient was admitted.
 The facility included 14 single rooms, 4 four-bed wards, two complete operating rooms, a sterilization room, a modern laboratory, and one of the finest X-ray rooms in the West.

 The hospital building was renovated and expanded several times between 1940 and 1962 and a $2.5 million renovation remodeling program was completed in 1990.

-In order to remain a leader in area healthcare, Atchison Hospital opened a new, state-of-the-art location at 800 Raven Hill Drive in January, 2010.
+In order to remain a leader in area healthcare, a new, state-of-the-art location at 800 Raven Hill Drive was opened in January, 2010.
 The core structure of the original hospital building was imploded in August, 2010 and the remaining buildings and land were donated to Benedictine College.

 Amberwell Hiawatha, formerly Hiawatha Community Hospital officially opened May 13, 1951.
 The hospital facility was built through donations from local citizens, and it has continued today as a community-owned facility without any tax subsidies.